Coddielam/friendbook/README.md

 #### Running the app

 To run the client and the backend, you will need to have node 16>, redis, pgadmin, installed on your machine.
-To save your hassel of installing all the depenedies to run this app.
+To save you the hassel of installing all the depenedies to run this app.
 You can just run the whole application in a few commands with docker.
 Following list the instructions:

 1. Set up a network for the backend and frontend of this app to communicate on from: